karlkfi/kpt-config-sync/README.md

 (ResourceQuota), etc. In addition, real world deployments often require multiple clusters in order to tolerate region failures, reduce network latencies for end users, or simply to scale beyond the current size limits of a Kubernetes cluster.
-Nomos makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.
+GKE Policy Management makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.

-Nomos can be extended to support different sources of truth for centralized policy management.
+GKE Policy Management can be extended to support different sources of truth for centralized policy management.
 Currently, there is support for Git and Google Cloud Platform.

-## Try Nomos
+## Try GKE Policy Management

 See [Quickstart](docs/quickstart.md).

-## Using Nomos
+## Using GKE Policy Management

 *   [Concepts](docs/concepts.md)
 *   [System Overview](docs/system_overview.md)